flutter/website/src/content/ui/adaptive-responsive/capabilities.md

   and so on.
 ---

+Most real-world apps have the need to adapt to the capabilities and policies of different devices and platforms.
-Most real-world apps deal with capabilities and policies.
-This page contains advice for how to handle that in your code.
+This page contains advice for how to handle these scenarios in your code.

 ## Design to the strengths of each device type